microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/artifacts.md

 ## Azure Artifacts

-Allows teams to share packages such as Maven, npm, NuGet, and more from public and private sources and integrate package sharing into your pipelines.
-For more information about Azure Artifacts, see <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/artifacts/artifacts-overview?view=azure-devops"><u>Overview of Azure Artifacts</u></a>
+Azure Artifacts enable developers to consume and publish different types of packages to Artifacts feeds and public registries such as NuGet.org and npmjs.com.
+You can use Azure Artifacts in conjunction with Azure Pipelines to deploy packages, publish build artifacts, or integrate files between your pipeline stages to build, test, or deploy your application.
+To learn more about Azure Artifacts, see <a href="https://learn.microsoft.com/azure/devops/pipelines/artifacts/artifacts-overview?view=azure-devops"><u>Overview of Azure Artifacts</u></a>

 <a href="https://www.azuredevopslabs.com/labs/azuredevops/packagemanagement/"><u>Package Management with Azure Artifacts</u></a>